TomKelleherInc/tk.scammers/home.md

 <h3>Okay, what do we have here?</h3>

+I'm Tom Kelleher.
 I have fun with scammers.

 I've always loved absurdist humor.
 Monty Python to Douglas Adams and so on.
 My college buddy Steve and I used to break each other up with non sequiturs and stentorian lunacy on the regular, and I never